-Annually, over 200 children ages birth to 17 seek a safe place to stay at our Emergency Shelter, over 1,500 individuals receive parenting education and support through our Healthy Opportunities for Parents to Experience Success (HOPES), Resource Center, 300 children have access to quality childcare and preschool at Stella Sanford Child Development Center, and 43 teens and disabled adults are living independently in our Supervised Apartment Living (SAL) and Project Help programs.
+Annually, Crittenton Center and it's programs help over 1,500 individuals with parenting education and resources through our Healthy Opportunities for Parents to Experience Success (HOPES) Program and Resource Center, over 150 children have access to quality childcare and preschool through Stella Sanford Child Development Centers, and more than 40 teens and disabled adults with life-skills and support through our Supervised Apartment Living (SAL) and Project Help programs.

-The following members of the Board of Directors, provide invaluable support and guidance to the organization.
+The following members provide invaluable support and guidance to the organization.

 Terrie Rasheed, President